thayub/eddmann/posts/2011-10-31-ten-ways-to-reverse-a-string-in-javascript.markdown

       return s.split('').reverse().join('');
     }

-This implementation takes advantage of the <span class="snippet">reverse()</span> method provided by the Array prototype.
+This implementation takes advantage of the 'reverse()' method provided by the Array prototype.
-First it splits the string into a real array, then calls the <span class="snippet">reverse()</span> method and finally returns the joined array.
+First it splits the string into a real array, then calls the 'reverse()' method and finally returns the joined array.

 <figcaption>5.
 Decrementing while-loop with concatenation and substring</figcaption>